Human Resources Management

 Human Capital Policy

 To achieve growth over the medium- to long-term, DNP is reinforcing its business infrastructure by utilizing financial and non-financial capital in an integrated manner.
 We are working to provide systems that take into account changes occurring in the entire society and are attractive both internally and externally, to support employees who form a particularly important foundation for our growth, and to transform their awareness and action.
 In FY2022, we established the belief that respecting employees leads to the respected employees driving corporate growth and enriching society, which represents the DNP Group’s universal and basic approach to human resources, as Human Capital Policy.
-By placing this consept at the top of the other mission, visions, charter and declarations related to people we will endeavor to reinforce and maximize our human capital in a strategic, integrated manner for enhancing corporate value.
+By placing this concept at the top of the other mission, visions, charter and declarations related to people we will endeavor to reinforce and maximize our human capital in a strategic, integrated manner for enhancing corporate value.

 Promotion Structure